groupthr33/project/docs/user_manual.md

 Display all courses the instructor is assigned to and the names of the TAs for those courses.
 If only the <u>[course_id]</u> is provided then the course section is defaulted to 001, then display the names of the TAs for that specific course.
 If the <u>[course_id]</u> and <u>[course_section_id]</u>
 are provided then display the names of the TAs for that specific course.
+Can only be used by
+instructors.

 <br>